vimoreno21/Facial_Recognition_and_Tracking/README.md

 using facial embeddings.
 Everything runs on-device and there is no cloud processing.

-In addition to real-time recognition, the system includes full support for evaluating the embedding space using a YouTube Faces (YTF)-style dataset.
+In addition to real-time recognition, the system includes full support for evaluating the embedding space using a subset of the YouTube Faces (YTF) dataset.
 YTF evaluation is used to measure embedding quality, compare identities, and determine an optimal cosine-similarity threshold that improves real-time recognition decisions.